Services & Operations

 If transportation to the hospital is necessary, the patient will be transported to the local hospital of their choice or the closest hospital if the patient condition warrants.
 Catawba County EMS does not routinely transport to distant out-of-county hospitals from the field.
 We also provide critical care transports from both of the local hospitals, as well as convalescent transports for bed-bound patients to and from doctor’s appointments.

 Catawba County EMS has 12 bases located throughout the county.
-We operate eight 24-hour units, four prime-time units, and three non-emergency units.
+We operate nine 24-hour units, three prime-time units, and two non-emergency units.
 Each shift has an on-duty supervisor to coordinate daily operations and respond to calls as needed.
 All units are staffed by paramedics and are capable of responding to any call.